-This charity running event features a very scenic 59.3km point-to-point course through the hills of Zala County in Hungary.
+The Futás a koraszülöttekért (Run for Preemies) is an ultramarathon running event featuring a very scenic 66km point-to-point course through the hills of Zala County in Hungary.

 The race is open to individual runners and to relay teams of up to ten runners.

-The very hilly multi-terrain course begins at the Göcsej Village Museum, an ethnographic open-air museum in the town of Zalaegerszeg.
+The very hilly multi-terrain course begins at the ZalaZone test track, an automotive proving ground for testing vehicles, located on the northern edge of the town of Zalaegerszeg.

-There will be nine relay points and nine well-stocked feed stations spread along the course.
-The time limit to finish the race is seven and a half hours (7:35min/km).
+The time limit to finish the race is eight and a half hours (7:43 min/km).

 The fastest finishers and the best relay teams will receive awards, but the Run for Preemies is mainly a fun run through lovely scenery, staged for a good cause.

 It's a Charity Run For Premature Babies and Infants in Need of Intensive Care.
 The event is supported by several prominent figures of distance running.